Asian Americans: Science and technology

 Lisa Su, CEO of AMD since October 2014.

 Asian Americans have made many notable contributions to science and technology.
 In the technological sector, Asian Americans are the most influential.
 According to an article by website ideas.ted.com, over 40% of the high-tech companies are established by highly skilled Asian American people.
 It also states that AAPI (Asian American Pacific Islanders) has been contributing to remarkable technological innovations and scientific discoveries.
 For example, the co-founders of Yahoo, Zoom, YouTube, and LinkedIn are Asian American contributors.
 In the 21st century, Asian Americans are building connections with other Asian countries, such as China, Korea, Bangladesh, and India.
-Another example could be the CEO of Microsoft, originally from India, Satya Nadella is an example of the contribution of Asian Americans in the technological fields.
+In another example, Satya Nadella, the CEO of Microsoft, is originally from India, and serves as an example of the contribution of Asian Americans in technological fields.
 Asian Americans have a vital contribution not only in technology, and education but also in political aspects.
 An article by the US Department of Agriculture posted on their website is an example, stating that the birthright citizenship law passed in the US Supreme Court due to a year-long battle between Wong Kim Ark (a Chinese immigrant born in San Francisco) and the US Department of Justice.
 Kamala Harris, daughter of an Indian immigrant became the first Asian American vice president of the United States in 2021.

 Sports

 Asian Americans have contributed to sports in the United States through much of the 20th century.
 Some of the most notable contributions include Olympic sports, but also in professional sports, particularly in the post-World War II years.
 As the Asian American population grew in the late 20th century, Asian American contributions expanded to more sports.
-Examples of female Asian American athletes include Michelle Kwan, Chloe Kim, Miki Gorman, Mirai Nagasu, and Maia Shibutani.
+Examples of female Asian American athletes include Alysa Liu, Michelle Kwan, Chloe Kim, Miki Gorman, Mirai Nagasu, and Maia Shibutani.
 Examples of male Asian American athletes include Jeremy Lin, Tiger Woods, Hines Ward, Richard Park, and Nathan Adrian.